Coronation Street: 2000s

-In July 2007, after 34 years in the role of Vera Duckworth, Liz Dawn left the show due to ill health.
+In July 2007, after 34 years in the role of Vera Duckworth, Liz Dawn left the show owing to ill health.
 After conversation between Dawn and producers Kieran Roberts and Steve Frost, the decision was made to kill Vera off.

 Tina O'Brien revealed in the British press on 4 April 2007 that she would be leaving Coronation Street later in the year.
 Sarah-Louise, who was involved in some of the decade's most controversial stories, left in December 2007 with her daughter, Bethany.
 In 2008, Michelle learning that Ryan (Ben Thompson) was not her biological son, having been accidentally swapped at birth with Alex Neeson (Dario Coates).
 Carla Connor (Alison King) turned to Liam for comfort and developed feelings for him.
 In spite of knowing about her feelings, Liam married Maria Sutherland (Samia Longchambon).
-Maria and Liam's baby son was stillborn in April, and during an estrangement from Maria upon the death of their baby, Liam had a one-night stand with Carla, a story which helped pave the way for his departure.
+Maria and Liam's baby son was stillborn in April, and during an estrangement from Maria upon the death of their baby, Liam had a one-night stand with Carla, a story that helped pave the way for his departure.

 In August 2008, Jed Stone (Kenneth Cope) returned after 42 years.
 Liam Connor and his ex-sister-in-law Carla gave into their feelings for each other and began an affair.
 Carla's fiancé Tony Gordon (Gray O'Brien) discovered the affair and had Liam killed in a hit-and-run in October.
 Carla struggled to come to terms with Liam's death, but decided she still loved Tony and married him on 3 December, in an episode attracting 10.3 million viewers.
 In April 2009 it was revealed that Eileen Grimshaw's (Sue Cleaver) father, Colin (Edward de Souza) – the son of Elsie Tanner's (Pat Phoenix) cousin Arnley – had slept with Eileen's old classmate, Paula Carp (Sharon Duce) while she was still at school, and that Paula's daughter Julie (Katy Cavanagh) was in fact also Colin's daughter.
 Other stories in 2009 included Maria giving birth to Liam's son and her subsequent relationship with Liam's killer Tony, Steve McDonald's (Simon Gregson) marriage to Becky Granger (Katherine Kelly) and Kevin Webster's (Michael Le Vell) affair with Molly Dobbs (Vicky Binns).
 On Christmas Day 2009, Sally Webster (Sally Dynevor) told husband Kevin that she had breast cancer, just as he was about to leave her for lover Molly.